sin5678/inav_cn_wiki/MSP-Navigation-Messages.md

 | p3 | int16 | varies according to action |
 | flag | uchar | 0xa5 = last, otherwise set to 0 |

 The values for the various parameters are given in the section “WayPoint / Action Attributes”

-# MSP_NAV_STATUS
+# MSP_NAV_STATUS (MW)

 The following data are returned by a MSP_NAV_STATUS message.
+The texts are those defined by Wingui; multiwii and iNav support this message.

 <table>
 <thead>
 <tr class="header">